 8:15 am: Pet the dog again.
 Print off the imaging reports and non-certifications for today’s appointments.
 Yes, you sent them before.
 No, they did not make it into the chart.

-10:30 am: Check in with the office staff 30 minutes after the appointment time.
-Be told we are next to go back to see the physician.
+10:30 am: Told by office staff we are next to go back to see the physician.
 Note that you are always “next to go back.”
 Look around at the rest of the waiting room, also trying to will the staff to move faster.

 11:00 am: Meet with the physician and hand them the imaging report.
 What do you know?
 It was not in the chart.
 Discuss treatment plan options at length and push for remaining on modified duty while awaiting a transfer of care.
-Plan to follow up with the office over the next week or two regarding the referral, which was definitely put in today.
+Set plan to follow up with the office over the next week or two regarding the referral, which was definitely put in today.
 Also, plan to keep the injured worker up to date on receiving and getting approvals on the requests.

 11:50 am: Confirm with the pharmacy that they received the prescription for postoperative medications this time.
 Call the patient back and let him know the pharmacy has said they are good to go now and to please let you know if there are any other issues.